Angel Passailaigue HOLMES, owner

-With over 22 years of experience, Angel Passailaigue Postell has a wide array of experience and knowledge in public relations, marketing, and special event planning.
+With over 24 years of experience, Angel Passailaigue Holmes has a wide array of experience and knowledge in public relations, marketing, and special event planning.
 Her specialty is travel and tourism and food and beverage industries, two unique niches promoting the hospitality industry, including hotels, attractions, destinations, restaurants, retail, and more.

-In spring 2004, Postell opened Home Team Communications, Inc. a full-service, communications firm with clients including McCrady’s, Sienna, FIG, Ted’s Butcherblock, and the South Carolina Seafood Alliance.
+In spring 2004, Holmes opened Home Team Communications, Inc. a full-service, communications firm with clients including McCrady’s, Sienna, FIG, Ted’s Butcherblock, and the South Carolina Seafood Alliance.

-In 2013 after running the event for eight years, Postell decided to retire from her position from the Festival and re-open her PR firm, Home Team Public Relations.
+In 2013 after running the event for eight years, Holmes decided to retire from her position from the Festival and re-open her PR firm, Home Team Public Relations.
 This intimate, boutique firm specialized in public relations representation for culinary related businesses.
 Clients included Edmund’s Oast, Home Team BBQ, Limehouse Produce, and The Glass Onion.
-In summer 2016, she created and produced a new nationally recognized industry conference for beverage professionals called BevCon and is in the midst of planning the third year in Los Angeles.
+In summer 2016, she created and produced a new nationally recognized industry conference for beverage professionals called BevCon and ran it for three years.

 A proud graduate of the University of Central Florida, Holmes received her Bachelor of Arts in Journalism with a special focus in Advertising/Public Relations in 1995.
 She passed the Examinations for Accreditation in Public Relations in 2005 and was accredited by the Universal Accreditation Board for the internationally recognized accreditation program for Public Relations professionals, APR.